S-PScripts/locked-mode-x/README.md

 # locked-mode-x
-This is a Google locked mode bypass!
+Locked Mode X is a simple bypass for Google's locked mode!

 ## Instructions:
 1. Open two windows of the locked form.